SAP-samples/manage-apis-codejam/exercises/06-publish-api/README.md

 ## Summary

-Now that you are familiar with the basic functionality of SAP Business Accelerator Hub and the Business Partner API, we are ready to start interacting with the services from which our integration will be extracting data.
+We are now familiar with API Business Hub Enterprise and we've published our API to this portal.
+We are also now familiar with the basic functions of SAP API Management, e.g. creating, saving, deploying, and publishing an API, therefore we will start moving a bit faster 🏎️ in future exercises.

 ## Further reading